demystifyfp/FsToolkit.ErrorHandling/gitbook/result/map3.md

   // returns - Error "unable to parse 'foobar' to integer"
 ```

-### A Real World Example
+### Example 2

-Let's assume that we have the following types in addition to the types that we saw in the [map2](../result/map2.md#a-real-world-example) example to model a request for posting a tweet.
+Let's assume that we have the following types in addition to the types that we saw in the [map2](../result/map2.md#a-example-2) example to model a request for posting a tweet.

 #### UserId